 Elisha spent many years training under Elijah before the old prophet was taken up into heaven.
 God decided to take Elijah into heaven instead of allowing him to experience death.
 Elisha and Elijah were traveling toward the Jordan River near the end of his time on Earth.
 While they were walking there were a group of prophets who would run up to Elisha and tell him “the Lord is going to take your master away” and he would reply “I already know.”

-The duo reached the Jordan River and Elijah used his cloak to part the waters.
-They walked across and Elisha had asked Elijah if he could be the next leader of the prophets.
+The duo reached the Jordan River, and Elijah used his cloak to part the waters.
+They walked across, and Elisha had asked Elijah if he could be the next leader of the prophets.
 Elijah told him he would be able to lead the prophets if he was able to see him being taken away by God.
-They started to walk again and as they did a chariot with a horse made out of fire passed in between them and it took Elijah into heaven.
-Once the prophet was taken away he dropped his cloak and Elisha picked it up.
+They started to walk again and as they did a chariot with a horse made out of fire passed in between them, and it took Elijah into heaven.
+Once the prophet was taken away, he dropped his cloak and Elisha picked it up.
 Once again he used the cloak again to divide the waters of the Jordan River before crossing back over to the other side.
-There were a group of prophets who were watching from a distance and witnessed this miraculous event.
+There was a group of prophets who were watching from a distance and witnessed this miraculous event.

 Elisha saved a group of prophets from an early death by transforming poisonous stew into an edible substance.
 He fed 100 people with 20 loaves of bread at Baal Shalisha.